 Operation: Multi-impact crushing enables efficient one-stage processing, reducing energy consumption versus two-stage crushing.
 Adjustable rotor speed controls product gradation.

 Throughput: Typical crushing capacities vary between 50-500 tph for different size crushers.
-Higher capacities possible with increasingly larger models.
+Higher capacities are possible with increasingly larger models.

 Factors in Primary Crusher Selection